urbantrout/docs/en/templating/variables/assetfilemodel.md

 ### `size`

 The size of the file in bytes.
-You can output it as a formatted filesize using Craft’s [filesize](/en/templating/filters.md#filesize) filter.
+You can output it as a formatted file size using Craft’s [filesize](/en/templating/filters.md#filesize) filter.

 ```twig
 {{ file.size|filesize }}